 Knowing which pricing method an insurer uses is crucial for planning your future healthcare expenses.

-What Determines Your Monthly Premium?
+What Influences Your Medigap Premium?

 Beyond the company’s pricing method, several personal factors will influence your final monthly premium.
 When you apply for a plan, insurers will look at your specific situation to determine your rate.
 Key factors include your location, as rates can differ by ZIP code, and your age at the time of enrollment.